mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 or spot small discrepancies that a less experienced individual might miss.

 For example, if the Travellers are trying to figure out how a shooting occurred, they would normally use the Investigation skill.
-However, a Traveller with Gun Combat 1 or better would know that some of the bullets they have dug out of a wall are of a calibre used in revolvers which, coupled with finding ejected cases, suggests more than one gun – a revolver and a semi- automatic – were used.
+However, a Traveller with Gun Combat 1 or better would know that some of the bullets they have dug out of a wall are of a calibre used in revolvers which, coupled with finding ejected cases, suggests more than one gun – a revolver and a semi-automatic – were used.

 Someone with Gun Combat 2–3 might examine the ejected cases and realise this particular ammunition